Romani people: Balkan people

-Forced sterilisation carried out in several European countries, such as Norway, Sweden, Czech Republic and Slovakia, in the mid to late 20th century led to a decrease in Roma populations in those countries.
-Countries in South Eastern Europe that had not carried out forced sterilisation, such as Romania and Bulgaria, experienced steady increases of Roma birth rates during the 20th century that continue to this day, mainly because of the Roma tradition to marry young (in their early teens).
-Once communism fell in Eastern Europe and travel restrictions were lifted as well as Eastern European countries joining the European Union in the 2000s, it was easier for the Eastern European Roma to mass migrate to Western Europe.
-Often, Romania is wrongly identified as the place of origin of the Roma because of the similar name Roma/Romani and Romanians.
-Romanians derive their name from the Latin romanus, meaning "Roman", referencing the Roman conquest of Dacia.
-(The Dacians were a sub-group of the Thracians.)
-Romanian genetics show ancient Balkan ancestry (Thracian ancestry) as well as Slavic ancestry and not Indian ancestry like the Roma.
+Forced sterilization carried out in several European countries, such as Norway, Sweden, Czech Republic, and Slovakia, in the mid- to late 20th century decrease in Roma populations in those countries.
+Countries in South Eastern Europe that had not forced sterilization, such as Romania and Bulgaria, experienced steady increases of Roma birth rates during the 20th and 21st centuries, mainly because of the Roma tradition of marrying in their early teens.
+Once communism fell in Eastern Europe, travel restrictions were lifted, and Eastern European countries joined the European Union, it was easier for Eastern European Roma to migrate to Western Europe.
+Often, Romania is wrongly identified as the place of origin of the Roma because of their similar names.
+Romanians derive their name from the Latin romanus, meaning "Roman".This refers to the Roman conquest of Dacia, whose inhabitants, the Dacians, were a sub-group of the Thracians.

+In parts of the Balkans, particularly in Bulgaria, some people of Romani descent identify as ethnic Turks, and over generations have adopted the Turkish language.